MrMystery10-del/AoC_2023/README.md

 The part 1 did take bit time because i didnt thought about when the number is on the end of line, my solution were adding the part-number to the list only when the next symbol is not a digit which well... messed the result up.
 Overall after fixing it this day was not hard and part 2 i did also completed in like 2 minutes, only some lines need to be changed

+### Puzzle 4
+Sadly finished this solution one day after the puzzle day.
+My brain wasnt braining, because i had an exam in parallel which messed me up.
+I hate my solution and hate that its 5pm and i still not started with day 5 puzzle in which i also did set me the challenge to finish day 5-8 in Go and i havnt even learned Go yet so everything SUCKS.
+But trust me, im gonna catch up sooner or later :P